Skip to content

 How to Use Decimals for Precision#

-To set the number of decimals in the output (only if less than an hour), use the decimals argument.
-Instead of the default value 2 for decimals, you can set the output precision up to 9 in the decimals argument:
+To set the number of decimals in the output (only if less than an hour), use the decimals parameter.
+Instead of the default value 2 for decimals, you can set the output precision up to 9 in the decimals parameter.

 Python